jonaskay/flashover-middleman/source/2018-09-01-innovation-doesn-t-sell-and-ego-sells-even-less.html.markdown

 You are currently trying to sell both your clients and colleagues new ideas, methods or products even if you don’t realize it.
 You might be trying to introduce a new feature for your users.
 You might be trying to change the way your current project is managed.
 You might be trying to get your co-workers to switch from one developer tool to another.

-It takes effort to change the way you are doing things.
+It takes effort for people to change the way they do things.
 If someone adopts an innovation, big or small, they need to be sold on it.
 They need to be convinced that it’s beneficial for them *to give their attention, time, money, or social status now* in order *to make their life better in the future*.

 Simply put, you need to generate action that takes effort.

 Larry Ferlazzo is an award-winning high-school teacher and a known blogger and columnist.
 When it comes to moving people into action, Ferlazzo makes a distinction between two different approaches: irritation and agitation. **Irritation** is trying to make people do something that we want them to do. **Agitation** is trying to make people do something that they want to do.

-When you come from outside and try to make things happen in the way that you feel is the best way, you are irritating people.
+When you come from outside of the team or organization and try to make things happen in the way that you feel is the best way, you are irritating people.
 You are trying to make people dance in your tune.
 You are trying to generate action around external innovations.

 By way of agitation, you try to listen to people and find out what they really want but fail to achieve.
-You move the obstacles from their way and you give them the nudge they need to take actual steps towards their goals.
+You move the obstacles from their way and you give them the nudge they need in order to take actual steps towards their goals.

 It’s easy to see how agitation can lead to more meaningful action compared to irritation.
 But in general, it’s more common to experience irritation than it is to experience agitation.